jhpyle/docassemble/_docs/background.md

 that you can run background tasks regardless of whether [`multi_user`] is set to `True` or `False`.

-There is two important things to understand about [actions] invoked through `background_action()`:
+There are two important things to understand about [actions] invoked through `background_action()`:

 #.
 Background actions are not capable of asking the user any
    questions.
-Before calling [`background_action()`], you need to make sure that all of the variables the [action] needs to gather from the user by asking [`question`]s have been defined.
+Before calling [`background_action()`], you need to make sure that all of the variables the [action] needs have been defined.
 #.
 Any changes made to variables by a background action will not be
    remembered after the action finishes.
 In order to communicate back to the interview, you need to use [`background_response()`] or